meshtastic/meshtastic/docs/developers/device/mesh-alg.md

 ### Layer 3: (Naive) flooding for multi-hop messaging

 Given our use-case for the initial release, most of our protocol is built around [flooding](<https://en.wikipedia.org/wiki/Flooding_(computer_networking)>).
-The implementation is currently 'naive' - i.e. it doesn't try to optimize flooding other than abandoning retransmission once we've seen a nearby receiver has acked the packet.
+The implementation is currently 'naive' - i.e. it doesn't try to optimize flooding other than abandoning retransmission once we've seen a nearby receiver has ACKed the packet.
 Therefore, for each source packet up to N retransmissions might occur (if there are N nodes in the mesh).

 Each node in the mesh, if it sees a packet on the ether with HopLimit set to a value other than zero, it will decrement that HopLimit and attempt retransmission on behalf of the original sending node.